Wisconsin's income tax rates range from 4% to 7.65% over 4 income tax brackets. More on Wisconsin taxes can be found in the tabbed pages below.

 Details on Wisconsin's property tax system can be found in the Department of Revenue's Guide for Property Owners.

-Wisconsin has two programs to help people with their property taxes: the Homestead Credit and the Property Tax Deferral Loan Program.
+Wisconsin has 2 programs to help people with their property taxes: the homestead credit and the Property Tax Deferral Loan Program.

-- The loan program is operated by Wisconsin Housing and Economic Development Authority, or WHEDA, and provides loans to qualifying elderly homeowners to help pay for property taxes.
-Details can be obtained by calling WHEDA toll free at (800) 562-5546.
+- The loan program is operated by the Wisconsin Housing and Economic Development Authority, or WHEDA, and provides loans to qualifying elderly homeowners to help pay for property taxes.
+Details can be obtained by calling WHEDA toll-free at (800) 562-5546.